AndersonHJ/Kubernetes_project/README.md

    sudo vi 000-default.conf

+   You should find DocumentRoot

-   /*You should find DocumentRoot*/ change the value to DocumentRoot /var/www/html/webTool_angularJS
+   change the value to:  DocumentRoot /var/www/html/webTool_angularJS

    save the modifications